- British Association for Counselling & Psychotherapy (BACP)

 You may contact me on the mobile number I have provided.
 Since I deal with sensitive issues I request clients to text me before they call me so that we both can coordinate a good time for us to talk.
 Alternatively you can send me a concise mail.

 The duration of the sessions will be for one hour.
 Sessions can be scheduled at a frequency that is mutually agreed upon.
-The therapist and client can coordinate to have fixed slots once a week or once in two week.
+The therapist and client can coordinate to have fixed slots once a week or once in two weeks.
 Once a client starts feeling better we can taper the sessions down to once a month.
-If there are no slots available, I will let you know in advance that we are meeting only for an assessment session and make the appropriate referral.
-For clients who can’t maintain a fixed slot, appointments can be offered as per availability.
+Sometimes I might not have regular slots that are available in this case I will let you know in advance and offer an initial appointment and then we can discuss if we want to move forward at any point regular slots are available.

 In case you want to reschedule or cancel appointments please let me know 24hours in advance.
-Likewise, I might have to reschedule sometimes, so I’ll let you know a day in advance
+A full fee will be payable in case appointments are cancelled on the day of the appointment.
+Likewise, I might have to reschedule sometimes, so I’ll let you know a day in advance.

 Referrals will be offered in a sensitive manner in the best interest of the client.